Frequently Asked Questions

 It began as an award given jointly by Fairfield University and The Thomas and Elsie Deeley Foundation to a senior at Sacred Heart High School.
 The first scholarship was awarded in 1996 and was originally for four years, at $20,000 per year, to be applied towards the cost of tuition at Fairfield University.
 The $20,000 award consisted of $10,000 from the Deeley Foundation and a $10,000 matching scholarship from Fairfield University.
 It was increased to $24,000 beginning in 1999 and consisted of $12,000 from the Deeley Foundation and $12,000 from Fairfield University.

 In 2002, in an attempt to provide financial assistance to a greater number of Sacred Heart High School graduates, the scholarship was expanded to include students who applied to any four-year college or university.
-In 2004 a matching partnership was formed with the Southern Connecticut State University Foundation.
+In 2004, a matching partnership was formed with the Southern Connecticut State University Foundation.
 In 2014, the scholarship was again expanded to include students attending two-year colleges and planning to transfer to a four-year institution after their first two years.
 In 2015, FULL TUITION scholarships with Fairfield University and Quinnipiac University were established.
-In 2016, Boston College and the Deeley Foundation entered into a unique agreement to provide special consideration to students from Sacred Heart High School.

-The Deeley Foundation will continue to honor its original commitment to former undergraduate students from Sacred Heart High School by permitting them to continue to apply for one of our scholarships, regardless of where they decide to complete their high school education.
+The Deeley Foundation continued to honor its original commitment to former undergraduate students from Sacred Heart High School by permitting them to continue to apply for one of its scholarships, regardless of where they decided to complete their high school education.

 return to questions